 The 2013 JS Watch Co.
-Frisland Classic doesn’t open new horizons in terms of industrial design, yet it delivers a nice combination of timeless elegance, attention to details and high build quality.
+Frisland Classic doesn’t open new horizons in terms of industrial design, yet it delivers a nice combination of timeless elegance, attention to detail, and high build quality.
 Still, some enthusiasts may find it considerably overpriced.

 In fact, looking at it, I see an attractive blend of Swiss and German approaches to design that resulted in a dial layout, which is clean and informative.
 It somehow manages to stay classic, while not being archaic: something that you rarely see when it comes to vintage-styled wristwatches.

 As you can see on the photos, the watch speaks a design language, which is similar to their 2010 Islandus Chronograph model.
 There are twelve nicely proportioned Roman numerals printed on an antique white dial accompanied by three elegant hands.

-The railway-track minutes ring, however, was replaced for an even more graceful, stopwatch-style scale that allows you to measure time intervals with accuracy up to 1/6th of a second.
+The railway-track minutes ring, however, was replaced with an even more graceful, stopwatch-style scale that allows you to measure time intervals with accuracy up to 1/6th of a second.
 I am not sure whether there is any practical use for this, but it still looks stylish.

 The stainless steel case that measures 42 millimeters in diameter and is 12 millimeters high is a bit too massive for my taste (and for a classic-styled dress watch) but is still compact enough to be worn with formal attire.

 What I especially like is the color of the hands.
-I am not sure whether the indicators are painted or heat-blued, but they look sexy on these photos and are nicely matched by blue minute marks, while the red Arabic numerals on the calendar wheel that are visible through a rectangular aperture at 6 o’clock provide a stark contrast (they also match the color scheme of Island national flag, so that was possibly the idea behind the choice of paints).
+I am not sure whether the indicators are painted or heat-blued, but they look sexy in these photos and are nicely matched by blue minute marks, while the red Arabic numerals on the calendar wheel that are visible through a rectangular aperture at 6 o’clock provide a stark contrast (they also match the color scheme of Island national flag, so that was possibly the idea behind the choice of paints).

 According to information on their Facebook page, the watch is animated by a Soprod A10-2 automatic caliber, which is often used by smaller watchmakers like Stowa, MkII, and Nivrel and is sometimes praised as the best non-ETA automatic caliber on the market.